Once you are ready to begin dog showing, the first step is to fill out a entry form from a schedule.

 - If you are at a championship show, find your bench, ring number and show ring.
 Once you have found these, allow time for your dog(s) to settle and relax

-- At an open show your ring number will be given to you by the ring steward, but you should check the schedule and show information to be sure
+- At an open show your ring number will usually be given to you by the ring steward, but you should check the schedule and show information to be sure

 - Finish off grooming your dog